cs107-lahg/cs107-FinalProject/docs/documentation.md

 - As stated in the __introduction__ section, automatic differentiation has application in various fields.
 In our next step, we would like to extend our package to solve optimization problems such as gradient descent in linear regression, or backward propagation in training neural networks.
 Besides, writing a root-sfinding function is also a great future extension given that we already have AD forward/reverse mode in hand.
 These methods will have great importance to solve problems that arise in machine learning, biomedical research, finance, etc.

 - Now our package can only compute first-order derivative.
-In the near future, we would like to extend our package to include higher order derivative, which has broad applications in Mathematics, Statistics Fluid Machanics.
+In the near future, we would like to extend our package to include higher-order derivative, which has broad applications in Mathematics, Statistics Fluid Mechanics.